RaphaelBecker/precommit_workflow/README.md

 # precommit_workflow

 ### Idea:

 Inspired by: https://ljvmiranda921.github.io/notebook/2018/06/21/precommits-using-black-and-flake8/#:~:text=Before%20I%20commit%20my%20staged,necessary%20edits%20and%20commit%20again.

 ### 1. Initial Setup:

 Ensure you have a Python project to begin with.
-For this example, let's create a simple "Hello World" project in bash:
+For this example, let's create a simple "Hello World" project in bash in root of the project:

-`mkdir hello_world_project
-cd hello_world_project
-echo 'print("Hello, world!")' > hello.py`
+`echo 'print("Hello, world!")' > hello.py`

 ### 2. Set Up a Virtual Environment (optional, but recommended) in bash:

-`python3 -m venv venv
+`python3 -m venv venv`
+`# On Linux, use: source venv/bin/activate`
-source venv/bin/activate  # On Windows, use: .\venv\Scripts\activate`
+`# On Windows, use: .\venv\Scripts\activate`
+Update pip:
+`python -m pip install --upgrade pip`

 ### 3. Install Necessary Packages: